Kee2u/Election_Analysis/README.md

       - Denver with 306,055 voters and 82.8% of the total number of voters

 ## Election-Audit Summary
 This script can be used to calculate the winner and voter turnout by county for any election.
+However, it might require a few modifications:

-Instead of counting votes by county, the election commission may be interested
+ 1. Instead of counting votes by county, the election commission may be interested in looking at votes by state or city.
+In this case, the word county will need to be changed in the print statements.

+ 2. The code is also relying on the candidate's name and county to be in specific columns in the csv file.
+If these values are in different columns in future datasets, the references in the code will need to be updated.